ettoremessina/fitting-with-mlp-using-tensorflow/parametric-curve-on-plane-fitting/README.md

 # Parametric curve on plane fitting
 This project implements the fitting of a continuous and limited real-valued parametric curve on plane where parameter belongs to a closed interval of the reals.
-The curve fitting is implemented using a configurable multilayer perceptron neural network written using TensorFlow & Keras; it requires TensorFlow 2.0.0 library; it requires also NumPy and MatPlotLib libraries.
+The curve fitting is implemented using a configurable multilayer perceptron neural network written using TensorFlow 2 & Keras; it requires TensorFlow 2.0.0 or 2.1.0 library and also NumPy and MatPlotLib libraries.

 It contains four python programs:
 - **pmc2t_gen.py** generates a synthetic dataset file invoking a pair of one-variable real functions defined on an real interval: first one for x=x(t) coordinate and the other one for y=y(t) coordinate.